 If you have asked for special arrangements as a result of a disability or other condition, adjustments will be made for you on the test day.
-Please contact our staff at the test centre six weeks in advance.
+Please contact our staff at the test centre three months in advance.

 The Listening, Reading and Writing tests take 2 hours 40 minutes and there are no breaks between the parts of the test.

-Speaking tests are scheduled to take place either on the day of the written parts of the test or the week before the test day.
+Speaking tests are scheduled to take place either during the week before the written parts of the test, on the day of the written tests or one day after the written tests.
 For candidates from towns in the provinces or abroad (based on the full postal address provided), the speaking test will be scheduled on the same day as the written examinations.
 Speaking tests are scheduled to take place up to 21.00 on the day of the written exams.
 Please make your travel arrangements accordingly.
 The exact details will be provided in the timetable you will receive by email approximately five days before the test date.

 Make sure you are prepared and have something to eat and drink beforehand.
 You will not be allowed to take food into the test room and you will only be allowed to take water in a transparent bottle.